 The winery also has a working cellar equipped with demi-muids (large 600 litre barrels) in which the wine is aged – a method we are using more and more in order to achieve more finesse and balance to our wines.

-These barrels are currently ageing the 2010 Cairanne, which we plan to release in Spring or Summer of 2013.
+These demi-muids and smaller 228l barrels aged our 2010 Cairanne before final release in Spring 2013.
 We prefer to let the wine decide when it is ready!